bobleesj/nelder-mead-force-field-optimizer/README.md

  [ 0.88892803  0.04841085  1.16711785]]
  ```

-Now, there is a file called `argon_4_opt.txt` and `argon_4_opt.xyz` saved in the same folder where the original structure is stored.
+Now, there is a file called `argon_4_opt.txt` and `argon_4_opt.xyz` saved in the same folder where the original initial structure is stored.

 ### 3.3.2 Accuracy Test
-Using the ε and σ value of 1, the script was able to determine the global minimum of LJ clsuters from 2 to 5 atoms with the values inthe following table.
+Using the `ε` and `σ` value of 1, the script was able to determine the global minimum of LJ clusters from 2 to 5 atoms with the values inthe following table.
 The unit of energy is the pair well depth.

 | N | My code (rounded)  | Cambridge Energy Landscape Database by [J. Doye](http://doye.chem.ox.ac.uk/jon/structures/LJ/tables.150.html)|
 |---|---------------|--------------|